gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Furthermore, as described in {{ssec-join-req}}, the joining node may have explicitly requested the Group Manager to retrieve the public keys of the current group members, i.e. through the 'get_pub_keys' parameter in the join request.
 In this case, the Group Manager includes also such public keys in the 'pub_keys' parameter of the join response (see {{ssec-join-resp}}).

 Later on as a group member, the node may need to retrieve the public keys of other group members.
-A possible approach to do this through the Group Manager is described in Section 7 of {{I-D.palombini-ace-key-groupcomm}}.
+The node can do that by exchanging shortened Join Request and Join Response messages with the Group Manager, according to the approach defined in Section 7 of {{I-D.palombini-ace-key-groupcomm}}.

 # Group Rekeying Process {#sec-group-rekeying-process}

-In order to rekey the OSCORE group, the Group Manager distributes a new Group ID of the group and a new OSCORE Master Secret.
+In order to rekey the OSCORE group, the Group Manager distributes a new Group ID of the group and a new OSCORE Master Secret for that group.
 To this end, the Group Manager MUST support at least the following group rekeying scheme.
-Future application profiles may define alternative schemes.
+Future application profiles may define alternative message formats and distribution schemes.

-The Group Manager uses the same format of Join Response messages defined in {{ssec-join-resp}}.
+The Group Manager uses the same format of the Join Response message in {{ssec-join-resp}}.
 In particular:

 * Only the 'k' parameter is present.